Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Degree of autonomy}

-Autonomous underwater navigation is challenging and missions are critical in terms of time and physical resources.
-Therefore, most applications use semi-autonomous robots that take human inputs for making navigation decisions (if needed).
-This simplifies the operational loop and reduces overhead associated with underwater robot deployment by eliminating the need for teleoperation (and a teleoperator).
-However, the robots need the capability to communicate with the divers and alter mission parameters based on their instructions.

-For simpler applications, diver-following robots are often programmed to perform only some basic tasks autonomously (\textit{e.g.}, following the diver, hovering, taking snapshots, etc.).
-These programs and associated parameters are numbered and made known to the robot (and diver) beforehand.
+Since underwater missions are strictly constrained by time and physical resources, most diver-following applications use semi-autonomous robots that take human inputs for making navigation decisions when needed.
+This reduces the overhead associated with underwater robot deployment and simplifies the associated mission planning.
+For simple applications, diver-following robots are typically programmed to perform only some basic tasks autonomously, \textit{e.g.}, following the diver, hovering, taking snapshots, etc. These programs and associated parameters are numbered and made known to the robot (and diver) beforehand.
 The diver leads the mission and instructs the robot to execute (one of) these programs during operation.
 For instance, a diver might instruct the robot to follow them to the operation zone, then to hover at a particular location of interest, take pictures, and eventually follow them back at the end of the mission.
 This interactive operational loop is very useful for simple applications such as exploration and data collection~\citep{islam2018understanding}.
 However, more autonomous capabilities are required for complex applications such as surveillance, monitoring the migration of marine species, etc. ROVs are typically deployed for these critical applications; these are connected to a surface vehicle (usually a ship or a boat) via an umbilical link that houses communications cables, an energy source, and enables power and information transfer.